Senu-sesi2/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## This is the readme file for this project 0x0E.
 SQL - More queries
-This project and its containing tasks seek to explain
+This project and its containing task seeks to explain

 * How to create a new MySQL user
 * How to manage privileges for a user to a database or table